broadinstitute/cb-python-novice-lesson-template/episodes/06-files.md

 - Use `glob.glob(pattern)` to create a list of files whose names match a pattern.
 - Use `*` in a pattern to match zero or more characters, and `?` to match any single character.
+- Use a list of filenames and loops to analyze multiple  files.
 ::::::::::::::::::::::::::::::::::::::::::::::::::